 Anthropology and Sociology are closely related social sciences oriented toward the systematic study of beliefs and practices of diverse peoples and groups, though sociologists typically study people in contemporary, proximate society and anthropologists traditionally study people faraway in space or time (from modern-day Africa to pre-Columbian America).
 Both fields share the desire to understand the meanings of social behaviors and cultural products, material and nonmaterial, that emerge from and influence these behaviors.

-Department curricula teach the foundations of anthropology and sociology in the classroom and offers a number of applied or "hands-on" experiences.
-Students may become involved in specialized projects, such as local archaeological excavations, community organizing internships, and applied museum work.
-The department also encourages students to develop an interest in international concerns, and are offers the opportunity to participate in overseas trips under the guidance of department members.
+Department curricula teach the foundations of anthropology and sociology in the classroom and offers a number of interacitve or "hands-on" experiences, including local archaeological excavations, community organizing internships, applied museum work, and international study programs.

 The Department of Anthropology and Sociology offers the following degrees and programs of study: